danielfm/django-flash/doc/source/index.rst

-Django-flash --- Rails-like *flash* messages support for Django
+Django-Flash --- Rails-like *flash* messages support for Django
 ===============================================================

-Django-flash is a simple Django extension that provides support for Rails_-like *flash* messages.
+Django-Flash is a simple Django extension that provides support for Rails_-like *flash* messages.

 The *flash* is a temporary storage mechanism that looks like a Python